wpmudev/forminator-ui/RELEASING.md

 3. **Push and Open a PR**:
     - Push your branch: `git push origin feature/add-toggle`
-    - Open a pull request targeting the `releases` branch.
+    - Open a pull request targeting the `development` branch.
     - Do this for every fix or feature you want in the next version.

 4. **Review and Merge**:
-    - After review, your PR gets merged into `releases`.
+    - After review, your PR gets merged into `development`.
     - When merged, the `changeset` tool automatically:
         - Creates or updates a PR that combines all changesets into a changelog and bumps the version in `package.json`.
         - Example: If you added a fix and someone else added a feature, the PR will list both in the changelog and suggest a version like `1.12.36`.

 5. **Releasing the Version**:
-    - When we're ready to release, we merge the auto-generated PR into `releases`.
+    - When we're ready to release, we merge the auto-generated PR into `development`.
     - This triggers deployment, which does the following:
         - Creates a `release/x.x.x` branch (e.g., `release/1.12.36`) with built files.
           - Runs `npm run build:library` and `npm run build:showcase` to build assets.